The 10 Best CPUs for Music Production (2023)

 Out of the four M1 chips, the M1 Ultra is by far the better.
 Arguably the best CPU for music production, it comes with a whopping 16 cores, as it comprises two combined eight-core M1 Max processors.
 The YouTube channel Max Tech has put the M1 Ultra to the test and came up with impressive results: Apple’s powerful processor managed to load up to 341 simultaneous Logic Pro tracks without presenting any performance issues.

-To put it simply, the AMD Ryzen 9 5950X is the AMD competitor to Intel’s Core i9-12900K.
-It comes with a 3.4 GHz clock speed and a minimum of 16 cores (up to 32 if you want to).
-With a 105-watt power consumption, it’s also extremely power-efficient, especially when compared to other high-quality CPUs.
+To put it simply, the AMD Ryzen 9 7950X is the AMD competitor to Intel’s Core i9-12900K.
+As the best AMD CPUs in the market, it comes with a 4.5 GHz base clock speed and 5.70 GHz overclocking speed along with a minimum of 16 cores (up to 32 if you want to).
+With a 170-watt power consumption, it’s also extremely power-efficient, especially compared to other high-quality CPUs.

 It features eight cores and is described as a “high-speed” processor, which makes it an ideal piece of hardware for music producers.
 It’s not the best AMD Ryzen CPU on the market, but it offers one of the best price-quality ratios.

-While working inside a DAW can push some processors to the limit, an Intel Core i5-11400 should be more than enough to produce most tracks, admitting you’re not working on a megalomaniac music project.
-The 2.6 GHz clock speed and 12 MB CPU cache are just good enough for performing pretty much any DAW-related tasks.
+While working inside a DAW software can push some processors to the limit, an Intel Core i5-13600 should be more than enough to produce most tracks, admitting you’re not working on a megalomaniac music project.
+The 3.5 GHz clock and 5.1 Ghz max speed, as well as 24 MB CPU cache along with 20 processor threads, all features are just good enough for performing pretty much any DAW-related tasks.

-The Intel Core i3-10100 is yet another great CPU that can be installed on your everyday desktop, which is great for saving some money.
+The Intel Core i3-13100 is yet another great CPU that can be installed on your everyday desktop, which is great for saving some money.
 What makes it ideal for music production?
-In addition to a 3.6 GHz clock speed and 4 to 8 core threads, the Intel Core i3-10100 comes equipped with i3 processing.
+In addition to a 3.4 GHz clock speed and 4.5 Ghz max frequency rate along with 4 to 8 core threads, the Intel Core i3-10100 comes equipped with i3 processing.

 Developed by Intel, i3 processing is a family of 64-bit CPUs designed to be installed in entry-level computers.
 This means they’re compatible with pretty much any mainstream machine, ensuring anyone can have access to a state-of-the-art CPU.